udecode/plate/.changeset/core-mi.md

 - `createEventEditorPlugin` (core)
 - `createInsertDataPlugin`
   - `withInsertData`
-    - all plugins using `editor.insertData` field will be used here
+    - all plugins using `editor.insertData` property will be used here
     - it first gets the data with `format`
     - then it pipes `query`
     - then it pipes `transformData`